 - Monitoring Standards on the Welsh Language Standards

-Standards will gradually replace the current system of Welsh language schemes, introduced by the Welsh Language Act 1993.
+The Standards replace the previous system of Welsh language schemes, introduced by the Welsh Language Act 1993.
+They are a set of legally binding requirements that aim to:

 - Service Delivery